 The agency for much of this year has balanced conducting an extended tax filing season with sending more than 160 million payments worth $270 billion in pandemic stimulus funding across the country.

-The IRS issued about half of its Economic Incentive Payments within the first two weeks of Congress passing the CARES Act, with little guidance from lawmakers or an agency playbook to carry out its obligations.
+The IRS issued about half of its Economic Impact Payments within the first two weeks of Congress passing the CARES Act, with little guidance from lawmakers or an agency playbook to carry out its obligations.

 To pull this off, IRS Commissioner Chuck Rettig said much of the agency’s IT staff worked 15-17 hours days, seven days a week between March and July.
-The same IT workforce that handled the tax-filing season was also responsible for implementing the Economic Incentive Payments.
+The same IT workforce that handled the tax-filing season was also responsible for implementing the Economic Impact Payments.